10 Years and 10,000 Miles

 The Great Divide:

 About two years later my family split in two — literally.
 The divorce divided us.
 We were living in Africa then, a long way from our snowy cul-de-sac.
 We were stationed in Asmara, Ethiopia in a mixed culture of Italians and the indigenous Amharic and Tigrinya peoples.
 “Gerry carts”, camel caravans, three-wheeled taxis, goat herders, buses and cars shared the same roads.
 It looked like the beginning of civilization.
 As exciting as it was for us kids, maybe this was too much for mom.
 I was eight when she left suddenly, Mark ten.
 At eight I was still “daddy’s little girl”, and I could not really fathom what her leaving would mean.
 For Mark, it was his world and it had just ended.
-That I did not share the depth of his pain began to divide brother and sister too.

 For nearly 10 years we criss-crossed the globe from our early days together in Connecticut.
 We returned to the US from Ethiopia after a four year stay in the Horn of Africa with trips down steep switchbacks to the Red Sea city of Massawa, eating zigni with our Ethiopian friends, fighting off baboons and other crazy adventures.
 Our father got orders for Washington DC, and we had the chance to see our mother again in Virginia, where she lived with her new husband, Bill, who was also a military man.